Tulane Essay Guide

 This statement should be 250 words at most; however, it is neither necessary nor expected that you reach this maximum length.
 We strongly encourage you to focus on content and efficiency rather than word count.
 While submitting this prompt is optional, we recommend that all applicants do so.

-Think of the Tulane supplemental essays as an opportunity to show the admissions committee who you are beyond what you already wrote in your Common App personal statement.
-Successful Tulane essays will present a clear, cohesive, yet dynamic picture of who you are.
+The Tulane supplemental essay is an opportunity to show the admissions committee who you are beyond what you already wrote in your Common App personal statement.
+Successful Tulane essays will present a clear, cohesive, yet dynamic picture of your interests and values.

 Describe why you are interested in joining the Tulane community.
 Consider your experiences, talents, and values to illustrate what you would contribute to the Tulane community if admitted.